ShiftHackZ/Stable-Diffusion-Android/README.md

 Stable Diffusion AI (SDAI) is an easy-to-use app that:

-- Brings you the power of creating images with Stable Diffusion AI
+- Brings you the power of digital art creativity with Stable Diffusion AI
 - Gives you freedom to choose your AI generation provider
 - Has no ADs, telemetry and does not spy on you